BossDaily/html-transcripts/README.md

 # HTML Transcripts

-A simple plugin for Discord Tickets which adds basics text transcripts.
+A fork of Discord Tickets text transcriptions plugin that transcripts the messages into an html file instead of raw text.

 ## Supported versions